Russian prime minister angers Ukraine by visiting Crimea

 NO AGREEMENT AT TALKS

-Ukraine sent a protest note to Moscow over Medvedev's trip, declaring that an official visit to its territory without its consent "is a crude violation of the rules of the international community".
+Ukraine sent a protest note to Moscow over Medvedev's trip, declaring that "the visit of an official person to the territory of another state without preliminary agreement is a crude violation of the rules of the international community."

-Medvedev flew to Crimea after U.S. Secretary of State John Kerry met Russian Foreign Minister Sergei Lavrov in Paris late on Sunday and reiterated that Washington considered Russia's actions in Crimea "illegal and illegitimate".
+Medvedev landed in Simferopol hours after U.S. Secretary of State John Kerry met Russian Foreign Minister Sergei Lavrov in Paris late on Sunday and reiterated that Washington considered Russia's actions in Crimea "illegal and illegitimate".

 Kerry said resolving the crisis over Ukraine depended on a pull back of what the United States has put at up to 40,000 Russian troops near Ukraine's eastern border.